kellyrowland/docker-texlive/README.md

 If you just want to use (or snoop around in) the image without mounting external folders, you can run this image by using:

     docker run -t -i kellyrowland/docker-texlive

-Another example for the use of the syntax for directly passing in a single command for execution is compiling a thesis based on the [USTC thesis template](https://github.com/ustctug/ustcthesis).
-Such documents can be compiled using `make`, so you could do something like

-    docker run -v /path/to/my/thesis/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i kellyrowland/docker-texlive make

 ## 2. Building and Components